HugCls/HugCls/README.md

-2024-06-17: "In the beginner's mind there are many possibilities, but in the expert's mind there are few." - Shunryu Suzuki
+2024-06-18: "Just trust that everything is unfolding the way it is supposed to.
+Don't resist...
+Great things are waiting for you around the corner." - Sonia Ricotti